admurali/routemap-express-mw/README.md

 ### Customize Errors

-You can always make your own error functions and store them and pass it to the reject function.
+You can always make your own error functions to store and pass to the reject function.

-In our example, we might add users using unqiue *email* and thus may throw frequently a *EmailAlreadyTakenError* error in various functions in our code.
+In our example, we might add users using unique *email* address and thus, may throw an *EmailAlreadyTakenError* error in various functions in our code.

-We can make a custom error class such as below:
+We can make a custom error class as described below:

 ```
 class EmailAlreadyTakenError extends Error {